-If the personal data are to be disclosed, the recipients must be designated or at least the categories of recipients must be identified.
+If the personal data is to be disclosed, the recipients must be designated or at least the categories of recipients must be identified.

 Sebastian Laoutoumai, LL.M.

-As of January 1, 2019, the law in force since the end of 2016 on tax incentives for electro mobility in road traffic was amended to include further preferential regulations for the use of a vehicle with an electric drive.
-The new regulations apply to electric and hybrid electric vehicles that meet the requirements of § 3 Para.
-2 No. 1 or 2 EmoG, i.e. those that have a carbon dioxide emission of no more than 50 grams per kilometre driven or whose range under exclusive use of the electronic drive engine is at least 40 kilometres.
+As of the 1st of January 2019, the law in force since the end of 2016 on tax incentives for electric mobility in road traffic was amended to include further preferential regulations for the use of a vehicle with an electric drive system.
+The new regulations apply to electric and hybrid electric vehicles that meet the requirements of Sec.
+3 (2) no 1 or 2 German Electromobility Act (Elektromobilitätsgesetz), i.e. those that have a carbon dioxide emission of no more than 50 grams per kilometre driven or whose range - under the exclusive use of the electronic drive engine - is at least 40 kilometres.
 If such a vehicle is also used as a company car for private purposes for the first time between 1 January 2019 and 31 December 2021, the assessment basis for determining the non-cash benefit is halved.
-Under the "1% rule", only half of the gross list price of electric vehicles is to be used to determine the pecuniary benefit, § 8 Para.
-2 in conjunction with § 6 para.
-1 no. 4 sentence 2 no. 2 EStG.
-In the case of the "driver's logbook method", too, only half of the acquisition costs or comparable costs for the electric or hybrid electric vehicle must now be taken into account when determining the pecuniary benefit, § 8 para.
-2 in conjunction with § 6 para.
-1 no. 4 sentence 2 no. 2 EStG. § 6 para.
-1 no. 4 sentence 3 no. 2 EStG.
+Under the "1% rule", only half of the gross list price of electric vehicles is to be used to determine the pecuniary benefit, Sec.
+8 (2) in conjunction with Sec.
+6 (1) no 4 sentence 2 no 2 German Income Tax Act (EStG).
+In the case of the "driver's logbook method", too, only half of the acquisition costs or comparable costs for the electric or hybrid electric vehicle must now be taken into account when determining the pecuniary benefit, Sec.
+8 (2) in conjunction with Sec.
+6 (1) no 4, sentence 3, no 2 German Income Tax Act.
 This means that the use of an electric company car is (at least also) clearly more economically advantageous for employees than a company car with conventional drive methods.

-Employers considering switching to electric vehicles in the company car fleet are initially faced with the question of whether this is permissible at all under the applicable labour law framework conditions and which labour law aspects must be taken into account in this changeover.
-Against the background of the significantly more favourable taxation of an electric service vehicle, the question arises from the employee's perspective as to whether, conversely, there is a claim to the provision of an electric car.
+Employers considering switching to electric vehicles in the company car fleet are initially faced with the question of whether this is permissible at all under the applicable employment law framework conditions and which employment law aspects must be taken into account in this changeover.
+Against the background of the significantly favourable taxation of an electric company car, this gives rise to the question from the employee's perspective as to whether vice versa an employee is entitled to a claim to be provided with an electric car.

-As soon as a vehicle is handed over to the employee on an individual contract basis (at least also) for private use, this represents a synallagmatic consideration for his work performance and therefore has the character of remuneration in the form of remuneration in kind in accordance with § 107 (1) GewO.
-For the purpose of wage protection, employees are to be granted remuneration in the narrower sense in cash, but the law gives the parties to the employment contract the opportunity to agree remuneration in kind as part of the remuneration, § 107 para.
-2 sentence 1 GewO.
+As soon as a vehicle is handed over to the employee on an individual contract basis (at least also) for private use, this represents a synallagmatic consideration for the employee’s work performance and therefore has the character of remuneration in the form of remuneration in kind, in accordance with Sec.
+107 (1) German Trade Regulations Act (GewO).
+For the purpose of wage protection, employees should be granted remuneration in the narrower sense in cash, but the law gives the parties to the employment contract the opportunity to agree remuneration in kind as part of the remuneration, Sec.
+107 (2) sentence 1 German Trade Regulations Act.
 The basic prerequisite for this is that the benefit in kind is in the employee's interest or the nature of the employment relationship.
-If this is not the case, the agreement on remuneration in kind is null and void, § 134 BGB.
+If this is not the case, the agreement on remuneration in kind is null and void, Sec.
+134 German Civil Code (BGB).
 In the case of the provision of a company car, the existence of an employee's interest is generally to be assumed if this has been agreed with the employer and is objectively useful for the employee.

-The problem with the provision of an electric vehicle as an element of remuneration could, however, be that, in comparison with conventional motor vehicles, it does not represent a performance of a medium nature and quality.
-An average type and quality for a non-cash payment is measured by the average of the class resulting from the obligation, § 243 Paragraph 1 BGB.
+The problem with the provision of an electric vehicle as an element of remuneration could, however, be that, in comparison with conventional motor vehicles, it does not represent a performance of a medium type and quality.
+An average type and quality for a non-cash payment is measured by the average of the category resulting from the obligation, Sec.
+243 (1) German Civil Code.
 In the case of a "defective" vehicle, an interest on the part of the employee in it may therefore no longer be assumed.
-If the contract of employment stipulates the hiring of a vehicle but does not specify it in more detail, an electric vehicle must therefore meet the average requirements for such a vehicle and must not deviate from them downwards.
-A negative deviation from conventional motor vehicles could result from the technical characteristics of electric vehicles, which are primarily reflected in the refueling or charging process and the range.
+If the contract of employment stipulates the hiring of a vehicle but does not specify it in more detail, an electric vehicle must therefore meet the average requirements for such a vehicle and must not deviate downwards.
+A negative deviation from conventional motor vehicles could result from the technical characteristics of electric vehicles, which are primarily reflected in the refuelling or charging process and range.
 Should this process take considerably longer, be considerably more expensive depending on the contractually agreed fuel/charge regulation, or be considerably restricted in the employee's ability to travel due to a short battery life, the condition as a vehicle of "medium type and quality" could be denied.

-There are essentially three options for charging an electric service vehicle:
+There are essentially three options for charging an electric company car:

 The following figure shows an example of the presence of normal charging stations (blue) and rapid charging stations (red) in North Rhine-Westphalia in mid-2018 (source: www.bundesnetzagentur.de/DE/Sachgebie-te/ElektrizitaetundGas/Unternehmen_Institutionen/HandelundVertrieb/Ladesaeulenkarte/Ladesaeulenkarte_node.html, last accessed on 5 September 2019):

-Therefore, loading by the employee can serve as a useful alternative.
-The charging infrastructure can be set up by the employee in such a way that either the employer acquires the charging infrastructure and allows the employee to use it, or the employee himself becomes the owner and the employer assumes (part of) the costs incurred, whereby the reimbursement of the acquisition costs would be subject to income tax; however, an original right to set up such an infrastructure does not automatically go hand in hand with the provision of an electric service vehicle.
+Charging by the employee can serve as a useful alternative.
+The charging infrastructure can be set up by the employee in such a way that either the employer acquires the charging infrastructure and allows the employee to use it, or the employee himself becomes the owner and the employer assumes (part of) the costs incurred, whereby the reimbursement of the acquisition costs would be subject to income tax.
+However, an original right to set up such an infrastructure does not automatically go hand in hand with the provision of an electric company car.

 If the charging infrastructure becomes the property of the employee, the latter will in principle also bear the risks associated with the installation and use of the charging station.
-If the ownership remains with the employer, he bears the costs and risks and is subject to a regular inspection obligation as the plant operator responsible for the condition (§ 5 BGV A3).
-In both constellations, the employee is thus subject to more "burdens" than if he were to use a conventional motor vehicle: if the employee becomes the owner of the necessary charging infrastructure, he bears liability risks and has to accept installation and maintenance in his private sphere.
+If the ownership remains with the employer, the employer bears the costs and risks and is subject to a regular inspection obligation as the system operator responsible for the condition (Sec.
+5 German Accident Prevention Code Relating to Electrical Systems and Equipment (BGV A3).
+In both constellations, the employee is thus subject to more "burdens" than if the employee were to use a conventional motor vehicle: if the employee becomes the owner of the necessary charging infrastructure, the employee bears liability risks and has to accept installation and maintenance in its private sphere.
 If the employer remains the owner, the employee must accept the exercise of the employer's inspection obligations.
 In both cases, depending on the housing situation, the employee cannot decide on the installation of a charging station alone.
-In the case of condominium owners' associations, all owners must agree unanimously to the installation of a so-called "wallbox", in the case of a tenancy the property owner.
-In addition, the spatial or constructional situation may not allow a facility to be installed everywhere.
-Generally problematic is the splitting of the electricity costs into the electricity consumption of the employee's private household and the costs to be borne by the employer for recharging the electric service vehicle.
+In the case of condominium owners' associations, all owners must agree unanimously to the installation of a so-called "wall box" and in the case of a tenancy, the landlord.
+In addition, the spatial or constructional situation may not allow for a facility to be installed everywhere.
+Generally, the problem is the splitting of the electricity costs into the electricity consumption of the employee's private household and the costs to be borne by the employer for recharging the electric company car.
 A practical solution here is to install a meter on the charging station circuit, which measures consumption only for the charging processes, so that consumption costs can be billed to the employer on this basis.

-Loading at the employer's place of operation eliminates an additional liability risk of the employee for the plant operation.
+Charging at the employer's place of business eliminates an additional liability risk of the employee for the plant operation.
 Likewise, no maintenance is required at the employee's place of residence.
 However, this presupposes that the electric vehicle has a range which is sufficient for the distances between the place of residence and the place of work and, if necessary, also for longer distances.
-It is therefore also decisive which specific electric service vehicle model is used, as its range varies extremely: depending on the vehicle, it can be between 125 km and a considerable 850 km.
+It is therefore also decisive which specific electric company car model is used, as its range varies extremely: depending on the vehicle, it can be between 125 km and a considerable 850 km.
 In this respect, a charging station at the employer's - at least if the vehicle is used extensively for business and private purposes, even over longer distances - can only be seen as a complementary charging option.

-A disadvantage in the sense of a "defect" of electric vehicles could result from the much more time-consuming charging process compared to conventional refueling.
+A disadvantage in the sense of a "lack" of electric vehicles could result from the much more time-consuming charging process compared to conventional refuelling.
 In addition to the "where" of recharging, the "how" is also decisive.
 Depending on the vehicle model and charging station used, the duration here varies between 0.5 hours at fast charging points with an output of 350 kW and approx. 14 hours at ordinary household sockets with an output of 3.7 kW.
-The charging time, even at fast charging stations, is thus currently still considerably longer than that of a conventional refueling process.
-However, this duration cannot be seen as a negative quality deviation at least if charging can take place during working hours in the employer's area or overnight at the employee's premises.
-In these constellations, recharging during idle times, which occur anyway, is rather an advantage compared to refueling, since no additional time has to be spent on visiting a filling station.
+The charging time, even at fast charging stations, is thus currently still considerably longer than that of the conventional refuelling process.
+However, this duration cannot be seen as a negative deviation in quality, at least if charging can take place during working hours in the employer's area or overnight at the employee's home.
+In these constellations, recharging during idle times, which occur anyway, is rather an advantage compared to refuelling, since no additional time has to be spent on visiting a petrol station.

-The costs incurred for recharging also do not generally speak against the use of electro mobility.
-In addition to the fact that fuel costs have to be regulated in the same way as for conventional company cars, the costs per 100 km do not exceed those of internal combustion engines, as the following table shows ( source: www.eon.de/de/eonerleben/laden-von-elektroautos.html, last accessed on 5 September 2019, only available in German language):
+The costs incurred for recharging also generally do not speak against the use of electro mobility.
+In addition to the fact that fuel costs have to be regulated in the same way as for conventional company cars, the costs per 100 km do not exceed those of internal combustion engines, as the following table shows ( source: www.eon.de/de/eonerleben/laden-von-elektroautos.html, last accessed on 5 September 2019):